Indiabix Interview Questions and Answers

 Q5.
 What is a Link?

-At the lowest level, a network can consist of two or more computers directly connected by some physical medium such as coaxial cable or optical fiber.
+Ans: At the lowest level, a network can consist of two or more computers directly connected by some physical medium such as coaxial cable or optical fibre.
 Such a physical medium is called as Link.

-It is used to print a data in the webpage, Example: <?php echo ‘Car insurance’; ?> , The following code print the text in the webpage
+Ans: It is used to print data in the webpage, Example: <?PHP echo 'Car insurance'; ?>, The following code print the text in the webpage

 Q7.
 What is Normalization?